Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 2. Follow the [installation instructions](https://docs.docker.com/engine/install/) for your Linux distribution.

 ### <a name="linux_gpu"></a> Enable GPUs
-If you wish to use the Basecalling tools the GPUs need to be available to the docker container.
+If you wish to use the Basecalling tools the GPUs need to be available to the Docker container.
 1. Download and install [Nvidia CUDA version 11.xx](https://developer.nvidia.com/cuda-downloads)
 2. Download and install [Nvidia_container_runtime](https://github.com/NVIDIA/nvidia-container-runtime).
 Follow the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)